-All applicants will be charged a \$5.00 nonrefundable application fee.
+All applications must be accompanied by a \$5 nonrefundable application fee.
 This fee is payable one time only, regardless of the program of study the student intends to follow.
 The applicant should have the admissions application and other required documents on file early enough to allow ample time for processing and for information to be forwarded to the applicant concerning registration.
 All admission credentials become the property of the college and cannot be forwarded or returned.
+The Vice President of Academic Affairs may, upon appeal, waive or modify conditions of admission for individual applicants.